lizgib/ML_classification_of_Mushrooms/README.md

   - svm
   - metrics
   - model_selection
+  - PCA

 ### Instructions
 ----------------
 -CNN: To use the CNN, simply open and run every cell in the jupyter notebook file 'CNN-Final.ipynb'.
 The only specific action needed by the user is to specify the directory path to where the folder 'Resized-shrooms' and the text files 'posion_ids_noNA.txt' and 'poision_ids' reside, as they contain the relevant images and labels.
 Inside the script 'CNN-Final' there are two cells with comments in the upper right corner (cells 2 and 3) which say "User Action Needed".
 In cell 3 lines 2 and 3 must have the paths called by open() set to the location of 'Resized-shrooms' and 'poision_ids.txt' respectively, and in cell 2 line 3, the path called by open() must be set to wherever 'poision_ids_noNa.txt' is.

--PCA
+-PCA: Run the python script in ML_classification_of_Mushrooms folder downloaded from github.
+As long as `08.PCA.py` has not been moved, no directory path needs to be decalred (due to `os.getcwd()`).
+The script will pause about halfway through when a .png image is displayed.
+Once this image has been closed the script will continue to run until the prediction summary is printed as an output.
+Note: there will be a couple of warning due to package versions and inaccuracy.

 -SVM: Load in data using image_processing05.py.
 Run SVM using sklearn as was done in class Day 18.
 Plots precision and recall.
 Output is written to SVM_out pickle file (not pushed)

 ### Group Contributions
 ----------------
-Michael- CNN code, and code to visualize intermediate layer output Lizzie- SVM, image_processing05.py, image downloads and webscraping, poison IDs
+Michael: CNN code, and code to visualize intermediate layer output

+Lizzie: SVM, image_processing05.py, image downloads and webscraping, poison IDs

+Luke: PCA, webscraping, nonpoison IDs, image reduction

 ### Resources
 ---------------